-They take the baling process one step further and wrap the bales in a white plastic.
+In Norway they take the baling process one step further and wrap the bales in a white plastic.
 They call them "tractor eggs".
 For those who understand the baling process, the bundles are drier when baled and are treated with a chemical to keep them from smoldering and starting to burn internally after they are wrapped.

 People have used straw for more hands-on activities such as plaiting for things like hats, marquetry on objects, braiding for baskets or decoration.
-Today we also think of corn dollies as cute holiday ornaments.
-However, they served a much more important role in pagan cultures.
+Today we also think of corn dollies as cute holiday ornaments, but they served a much more important role in pagan cultures.
 The word "corn" encompasses all forms of grain in many parts of the world.
 There was a spirit connected to the corn and it lived in the crop.
 When the crop was harvested the spirit had no where to live.
 If it became homeless it might not return to oversee the next year’s crop.
 So, the farmer carefully harvested the last portion of the crop preserving both the seed pods and stalk as this is where they believed the corn spirit lived.
 Many cultures created idols out of that last bit of harvested grain.
 Often the idols represented "mothers" or "old woman" but they did not necessarily look like a person.
-Here is the one I made in my straw weaving class.
+Here is one made in a straw weaving class.

 These creations were taken into the home and often prominently displayed.
 When the new crop was planted the idol was either plowed back into the field or the seed pods harvested and added to the seeds being planted.
 This insured the spirit of the field returned to oversee the new crop.
 Over time various cultures expanded on this practice so that straw gifts were given as good luck tokens for fertility or a blessed home.

 Industrialization has taken a toll on needlearts as we have discussed before.
 The invention of mechanized harvest equipment and the genetic altering of grain to shorten the stalks almost led to the extinction of straw weaving in the mid-1900’s.
-However, due to efforts of a few people in England, the United States, and Belarus, this art form is alive and thriving today!
+Due to efforts of a few people in England, the United States, and Belarus, this art form is alive and thriving today!

-I also found that some braids were similar to Kumihimo but you don’t use the boards.
+Traditional straw weaving has many different types of braids, plaits, and variations.
 Here are a couple of resources to get you started in basic braiding designs.

 - Japanese Braiding The Art of Kumihimo (1752C)